Animal Ambassadors

 Coyote

 One spring morning, a hiker came upon a puppy so young she still had her eyes closed.
-She was alone on an open trail in Mission Trails Regional Park, and suspecting she was an abandoned pet dog, the hiker took her to one of San Diego Humane Society’s shelter campuses.
-After conferring with our Project Wildlife team, we realized that the little pup was actually a coyote!
-In excellent condition despite a little dehydration, the tiny pup was transferred to our Ramona Wildlife Center for care.
+She was alone on an open trail in Mission Trails Regional Park.
+Suspecting she was an abandoned pet dog, the hiker took her to one of San Diego Humane Society’s shelter campuses.
+After conferring with our Project Wildlife team, we realized the little pup was actually a coyote!
+In excellent condition despite mild dehydration, the tiny pup was transferred to our Ramona Wildlife Center for care.
 Due to the sensitive age of the pup and the inability to find another age-appropriate coyote to pair her with, it was determined that she would not be able to be released back to the wild.

 Boomer